Christie brothers: Early life

-Charles Herbert Christie was born between April 13, 1880 and April 13, 1882, and Alfred Ernest Christie was born between October 23, 1881 and November 23, 1886, both in London, Ontario.
-Their father managed the Opera House and their mother was its box-office manager and accountant.
-Charles graduated from school at age 14, and graduated from the four-year accountancy course in two years at age 16.
+Charles Herbert Christie was born between April 13, 1880, and April 13, 1882.
+Alfred Ernest Christie was born between October 23, 1881, and November 23, 1886; both were born in London, Ontario.
+Their father managed the Opera House in the city and their mother was its box-office manager and accountant.
+Charles graduated from school when he was 14; he graduated from a four-year accountancy course in two years at age 16.

 Career

-Charles, at age 23, was offered a job as the stage manager for Liebler and Company and accepted it on the condition that his brother Al also be given a job.
+At 23, Charles was offered a job as the stage manager for Liebler and Company and accepted it on the condition that his brother Al also be given a job.
 They worked for the organization for three years.
 Charles joined the film industry after being hired as an accountant for the Nestor Film Company.
-William Horsley stated that "I wonder if we would have survived as a viable industry had not Charles Christie arrived to put our finances in order".
+William Horsley said that "I wonder if we would have survived as a viable industry had not Charles Christie arrived to put our finances in order".
 Al presented a few comedy scripts and was paid $15 for both of the one-reel ideas.
-Al aided in establishing the Nestor Film Company in Los Angeles in 1911, and Universal Pictures started distributing all of their films in 1913.
+Al aided in establishing the Nestor Film Company in Los Angeles in 1911, and Universal Pictures began distributing all of their films in 1913.

 The Christie Film Company was formed on January 6, 1916, and Al purchased the Blondeau Tavern for $15,000.
 The company's films were distributed by Universal and Carl Laemmle gave it $5,000 to aid in its establishment.
 Al wanted the company to produce an equal amount of westerns and comedies, but Charles convinced him to focus on comedies.
 Charles was the vice-president and general manager of the company.
-They ended their distribution agreement with Universal and went to Educational Pictures in 1919.
-From 1927 to 1928, the company's films were distributed by Paramount Pictures and then by Columbia Pictures after Paramount cancelled its contract.
+They ended their distribution agreement with Universal moving to Educational Pictures in 1919.
+From 1927 to 1928, the company's films were distributed by Paramount Pictures and then by Columbia Pictures after Paramount canceled its contract.
 Their films starred Betty Compson, Dorothy Devore, Lloyd Hamilton, Al St. John, Fay Tincher, and other actors.

 Charles served as a director of the Motion Picture Relief Fund.
 He was a member of Robert M. Allan's campaign committee in 1925, while Allan was seeking reelection to the Los Angeles City Council.
-He succeeded Joseph M. Schenck as president of the Association of Motion Pictures Producers, a subsidiary of the Motion Picture Producers and Distributors of America, in 1925.
+Charles succeeded Joseph M. Schenck as president of the Association of Motion Pictures Producers, a subsidiary of the Motion Picture Producers and Distributors of America, in 1925.